Dobflem/Project-Ideas/README.md

 #### Android PC Controller
 * Allows users to connect to PC with a pin.
 * Auto discovers available PCs on the network.
+(Multicast).
 * Can set privileges. i.e. (KeyB and Mouse, Webcam, Admin).
 * Can remove other devices if admin.
 * Add GUI to PC to view devices, blacklist devices.